 One common concern homeowners raise about radiant heating is the type of installation.
 There are several ways available, and here is a quick overview of your options:

 - Concrete slab installation.
-This type of installation is simpler and maximises the system’s energy efficiency.
+This type of residential heating installation is simpler and maximises the system’s energy efficiency.
 But the key component in any heating system installation is insulation.
 Since much of the heat dissipates along the sides, you need to insulate all the areas where the heat could potentially escape.

 - Staple-up installation.
 This method is popular for new builds and retrofits.
 But to ensure sufficient heat transfer, you need to install aluminium plate on the tubing.